martin-holland/ps_phz_dashboard/README.md

 If 100 people answered the question so 40% - Promoters, 50% Passive and 10% Detractors
 NPS = 40%-10%= 30%/100= 30

+- Helpful for company to track their success.
+With the help of these data, company can improve service quality.
+- Can play effective role in establishing good relation between customer and company.

 ### 1.5.
 Non-Functional Requirements

 https://wiki.phz.fi/NonFunctionalRequirements